Getting back to work: Returning to the labor force after an absence

 But don’t pressure yourself to find a job, Garrison says.
 Simply go with the goal of brushing up on your people skills.
 And if you find a job that interests you, that’s a bonus.

 Before attending a job fair, find out which companies are expected to attend.
 Choose five to research the business, the industry, and the jobs they offer.
 "Don’t just wander around trying to see as many employers as possible," says Severy.
 "Spend time with the ones that really interest you."
 Come prepared with your research and some questions.
 Spend time talking to the representatives of each company, and show your interest by asking about the work.
 "A career fair is a great place to show employers something about your personality that they can’t tell from a resume," says Severy.

-Upcoming job fairs usually are advertised at American Job Centers and local colleges and universities.
+Upcoming job fairs usually are advertised at local colleges and universities.

 Staffing agencies.
 Consider temporary, temp-to-hire, or part-time work as an option for easing back into the workforce.
 This type of job helps employers get to know you and see what you can do; at the same time, it allows you to try a job to see if you like it.
 There are other advantages, too, such as helping you to hone certain skills, get reacquainted with interacting in a professional environment, and reduce the gap in employment on your resume.

 Veterans’ employment specialist Brad Allen suggests that a temporary or part-time job, even if it’s not what you actually want to be doing, is a step toward full-time work.
 "Getting some income and stability will allow you to focus on your long-term career goals," he says.
 "It will also be great to add to your resume, will connect you with workers who can possibly help you, and will provide some training and skills development."